Making the choice to switch to a

 How to Deal With Bodily Changes

 Be sure you eat a very clean diet with very little processed foods during this time if possible.
 This will better allow your body to do its job so you can feel your best much more quickly.
 Remember, the cleaner the food you give your body, the better it can use food to detoxify and supply you with nutrients for fuel.
-Greens, fruits, vegetables, raw nuts and seeds and their milks and butters, complex carbs from gluten-free grains and root vegetables, beans, legumes, along with healthy fats like olives, coconut, nuts, and avocado are all great choices.
+Greens, fruits, vegetables, raw nuts, and seeds as well as their milks and butters; complex carbs from gluten-free grains and root vegetables, beans, legumes; along with healthy fats like olives, coconut, nuts, and avocado are all great choices.
 Be sure you take in adequate protein from seeds, greens, many grains, and keep in mind that all greens and vegetables have protein too.
 See some digestion troubleshooting tips here if you have some especially uncomfortable issues going on.

 How to Deal With Skin Changes